Ken James (actor): Skippy the Bush Kangaroo

 At the age of 16, four years after joining the acting industry, James was cast as Mark Hammond in the pilot episode of the classic Australian TV show Skippy.
 The series had not been confirmed at the time and James was also offered a scholarship to the National Institute of Dramatic Art (NIDA), which he accepted.
 James left NIDA after four days as the Skippy series had been confirmed.
 He played Mark Hammond over the next three and a half years, starring in 91 episodes.
 Skippy was screened in 128 countries and is still screened around the world today.
 James' co-star Garry Pankhurst was cast as Sonny in Skippy at the age of 10 and left the acting industry after the show finished 3 years later, as he was overwhelmed by the adulation received from being a child actor.
 Despite this, James still praises Pankhurst, saying "The camera loved him, and he was very photogenic.
 He also had a photographic memory; he could look at a page of dialogue and get it down like "bang".
 He was extremely natural."

 James and other cast members of Skippy were not paid residuals from the TV show.
 Because of this, Tony Bonner had a falling out with the producers and moved to England to continue working in the acting industry.
 James has also expressed his own distress at lack of ongoing residuals from Skippy.

-The debut of Skippy was seen as widely controversial in a 1968 context, following the assassination of Robert F Kennedy and Reverent Martin Luther King.
-James believes this was because "We [Australia] weren’t that sophisticated, quite frankly, when you look at the world stage."
+That a show as mild and escapist as Skippy debuted in 1968, a year in which the world was in turmoil (it was, for instance, the year in which both Robert F Kennedy and Martin Luther King were assassinated, might seem unusual.
+James suggests this is because "We [Australia] weren’t that sophisticated, quite frankly, when you look at the world stage."